Learn more about the Workers Education Program!

 To learn more about the committed staff of WEP, we would like to introduce one.
 Matt Ryckebusch has been teaching at the WEP program for 15 years.
 He has also taught English classes for credit on the main campus for these years.
 He is now full time with WEP.
 Matt was inspired by the popular education teaching approach, made known more broadly by the work of Paulo Freire.
 The Labor Education Center's Labor Extension Program is also guided by popular education in facilitating workers to respect themselves as learners, understand their problems and come to collective solutions together.
 Matt believes in empowering people to change their lives through literacy.
 Matt, as does WEP on the whole, believes in seeing students holistically, not only as students in the classroom.
 With this approach he understands that through adult education, everything students learn impacts other parts of student lives.

 Matt has been deeply inspired by his mother, a long time leader of the labor movement through her union at Bristol Community College.
 She is honored in the Labor Education Center's labor history mural in New Bedford.
-On the header of this email, you can see Margaret Ryckebusch in the upper left hand corner of the mural, next to our founder, Arnold Dubin.

 The Workers' Education Program Contact Info: